Tsushima Island: Tourism

 Tourism, targeting mainly Koreans, has recently made a great contribution to the islands' economy.
 The number of Korean tourists to the island increased greatly after the launching of a high-speed ferry service from Busan to the island in 1999.
 In 2008, 72,349 Koreans visited the island.
 Due to a drop in the value of the won, the number fell to 45,266 in 2009.
 Korean tourists generate an estimated ¥2.1 billion in revenue for the local economy and generate about 260 jobs on the island.

 The island expected around 200,000 visitors from Korea in 2013, surpassing the number of visitors from within Japan for the first time.
 However, a summer pageant focused on a historical event involving Korean emissaries was cancelled that same year.
-In 2018, 90% of visitors to Tsushima were from South Korea; however, there was an 88% decrease (1.7 million fewer visitors) in Korean visitors in 2019.
+In 2018, 90% of visitors to Tsushima were from South Korea; however, there was an 88% decrease (1.7 million fewer visitors) in the number of Korean visitors in 2019.
 This occurred because of a trade war between Korea and Japan that started in July 2019 when Japan restricted the export of chemical materials relied upon by Korea's large consumer electronics industry.
-This export restriction is seen to have been a retaliatory act by Japan for a Korean court order that Nippon Steel (Japan's largest steelmaker) pay reparations to the families of Koreans forced into slave labour for the company during World War II.
-Additionally, the COVID-19 pandemic has further reduced and limited tourism.
+This export restriction was seen to have been a retaliatory act by Japan for a Korean court order that Nippon Steel (Japan's largest steelmaker) pay reparations to the families of Koreans forced into slave labour for the company during World War II.
+Additionally, the COVID-19 pandemic further reduced and limited tourism.

-Tsushima has been gaining popularity as a tourist destination thanks in large part to the samurai action-adventure stealth game Ghost of Tsushima that was released in 2020, with visitors keen to see some of the locations featured in-game.
+Tsushima has been gaining popularity as a tourist destination due in large part to the samurai action-adventure stealth game Ghost of Tsushima that was released in 2020, with visitors keen to see some of the locations featured in-game.
 This includes trying local culinary specialties such as rokube noodles, ishiyaki, tonchan and anago conger eel.